nodejs/node/doc/api/http2.md

 In `Http2Server`, there is no `'clientError'` event as there is in HTTP1.
-However, there are `'socketError'`, `'sessionError'`,  and `'streamError'`, for error happened on the socket, session or stream respectively.
+However, there are `'socketError'`, `'sessionError'`,  and `'streamError'`, for error happened on the socket, session, or stream respectively.

 #### Event: 'socketError'